SuprCorp/Lucore-OS/README.md

 # Lucore OS
+_A modern, minimalistic, functional and most of all, secure, operating system programmed with love.
+With a mission to save nature!_

 # Recent News
 We're excited to announce **Lucore mOS**, our newest version of Lucore! _We here at Supr Corporations are creating a new, wonderful operating system experience.
 With just the same morales and love of Lucore OS!_